Medieval Project with Benjamin Bagby

 All standard rooms are air-conditioned.
 Budget rate housing is not air-conditioned, with hall baths.
 Basic linens (sheets, pillow, and towels) are included with all housing.
 Beds are twin, extra long.

 Standard rooms with private baths are in Taylor Hall.
-Standard rooms with hall baths are in Martin Luther Hall, Kitchenette Suite rooms are in South Hall.
+Standard rooms with hall baths are in Martin Luther Hall or similar (tba), Kitchenette Suite rooms are in South Hall.
 Budget (non-ac) rooms are in Brown Hall.

 COVID-19 Policy